bainjen/Tiny-App/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.

-## Future updates scheduled for TinyApp

-- This app is a work in progress - functionality can be improved and streamlines.

-- You may have noticed the layout is not very friendly.
-I plan to implement user interface that makes navigation more intuitive and easier on the eyes.